marijnh/Eloquent-JavaScript/18_http.md

 The browser will automatically add some request ((header))s, such as "Host" and those needed for the server to figure out the size of the body.
-But adding your own headers is often useful to include things like authentication information or to tell the server which file format you'd like to receive.
+But adding your own headers is often useful to include things such as authentication information or to tell the server which file format you'd like to receive.

 {{id http_sandbox}}